tungluuai/grpo_blog/blog.md

 		- `"none"`: not offloading.

 		`num_processes`: specifies the number of parallel processes used for distributed training or data processing.
 If we need `n` GPUs for sampling with vLLM, then `num_processes` should be set to the total number of GPUs minus `n`.
 - You can refer to the ways to select specific model, dataset from Hugging Face Hub or local machine, and configure the training hyperparameters based on [this configuration](https://github.com/philschmid/deep-learning-pytorch-huggingface/blob/main/training/receipes/grpo-qwen-2.5-3b-deepseek-r1-countdown.yaml).
+-
+<u>Step 4:</u> Fine-tuning LLMs.

 - Finally, perform distributed training with multiple GPUs based on this command line:
 	```
 	accelerate  launch  --num_processes  3  \